srokks/srokks/README.md

 - 👋 Hi, I’m @srokks
 - 👀 I’m interested in Python Programming
-- 🌱 I’m currently learning Kivy
+- 🌱 I’m currently learning PyQT

 <!---
 srokks/srokks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.